verbb/icon-picker/docs/get-started/configuration.md

 - `iconSetsPath` - File system path to the base folder for your icons.
 - `iconSetsUrl` - The base URL prepended to the path and filename of the icon.
+- `maxIconsShown` - Set the maximum number of icons shown to pick from in the icon selection pane.
+This will not effect searching.

 ## Control Panel